Skip to Content

 Prosecco is a sparkling wine mostly made in the Veneto region, Italy.

 Prosecco, for instance, is a well-loved sparkling wine mostly produced in Italy’s Veneto region.
 These digestives, served in shot glasses, can range from bitter to sweet but are all designed to help with digestion after a leisurely, multi-course meal.
-This final touch embodies the Italian approach to dining: a comprehensive, thoughtful experience right down to the last sip.
+This final touch embodies the Italian meal through thoughtful experience right down to the last sip.

 Limoncello